Troglobites are small creatures that have adapted to a permanent life in a cave. They are so well adapted to life

 not lost their vision or their pigment.
 Some troglophiles might have reduced visual abilities or partial pigmentation.

-If their descendents remain in the cave long enough they could adapt into troglobites.
+If their descendants remain in the cave long enough they could adapt into troglobites.

 Trogloxenes are the type of cave animal that most people are familiar with.
 They use caves over night or during the